pmd/pmd/docs/pages/pmd/projectdocs/committers/merging_pull_requests.md

 6. Run the complete build: `./mvnw clean verify -Pgenerate-rule-docs`

     {% include note.html content="This will execute all the unit tests and the checkstyle tests.
-It ensures, that the complete project can be build and is functioning on top of the current master." %}
+It ensures, that the complete project can be build and is functioning on top of the current main." %}

     {% include note.html content="The profile `generate-rule-docs` will run the doc checks, that would otherwise only run on github actions and fail the build, if e.g. a jdoc or rule reference is wrong." %}